Corbink11/txttojpg/README.md

-Information management tools like PIM systems will typically export JPG files in text form, since data is exported from these systems in CSV files.
+Information management tools like PIM systems will typically export JPG files as a .txt link to download the JPEG, since data is exported from these systems in CSV files.
 This can be annoying when having to use these images, since a link to download the image, instead of having the image as a JPG, adds hours onto any tasks requiring large amounts of these images.